pvandervelde/mindvortex/src/posts/2023-05-03-Swerve-drive-kinematics-verification.md

-Title: Swerve drive - Validation of the kinematics solution
+Title: Swerve drive - Verification of the kinematics solution
 Tags:

 - Robotics